 - Significant events within and beyond living memory.

 - Lives of significant individuals in the past who have contributed to national and international achievements.

 - Significant historical events, people and places in their own locality

-- Compare similarities and difference between different periods.
+- Characteristic features of period, person or events, including similarities and difference between different periods.

-We see history as a process of enquiry led by the children.
-We aim to make history as relevant as possible to the children in our school.
-To support their understanding and interest we use a range of teaching strategies that are suitable for all age and abilities.
+We see history as a process of enquiry.
+Lessons are based around an enquiry question, allowing our young historians to organise their historical knowledge and use their skills.
+To support their understanding and interest we use a range of multi-sensory teaching strategies and enrichment opportunities that are suitable for all age and abilities.
 These include:

-- Using visual aids such as video clips, photographs, illustrations and real objects (fossils, Titanic artefacts, Magic Grandad video, borrowed museum artefacts).
+- Using visual aids such as video clips, photographs, illustrations and real objects e.g. fossils, artefacts (including borrowed museum artefacts).
 We aim to use a range of sources and evidence to help children to construct a picture of the past.

-- Learning through experience- Using drama, role play, storytelling and simulations to create immersive moments.
+- Learning through experience- using drama, role play and storytelling to create immersive moments.
 This creates exciting and memorable experiences for the children (Great fire of London Drama Day).

-- Trips and visitors- Seaworld, Dorset beach, St Barbes Museum, pupil’s relatives.
+- Trips and visitors- Sea City, St Barbe Museum, pupil’s relatives.